Skip to main content

 Who can nominate themselves for a role?

-Any OU student can stand, so long as you meet any criteria for the roles (e.g., the Scotland Area Rep needs to live in Scotland at the time of applying).
+Any OU student can stand, so long as you meet any criteria for the roles (e.g., the Area Representative for Scotland needs to live in Scotland at the time of applying).
 We are open to applications from all OU students and encourage students from underrepresented groups to consider standing.
-We are committed to creating a student leadership team and board of trustees which is representative of the student community.
+We are committed to creating a Student Leadership Team and Board of Trustees which is representative of the student community.
 Diverse teams achieve better outcomes for students, particularly if they are more reflective of the community they represent, and so this is something we are passionate about.

 Do you need any previous experience to stand?